theo-keyzer/Core-gen/python/python.md

 Otherwise it is the optional value to use when none.
 It is an error if not found and the value looking for is different to this.
 It can be `(.)` or anything else like `None`.

-The actor match also has a `?` to match the variable not found error.
-The `!?`, matches with no error.
+The actor match also has a `?` to match the variable no error.
+The `??`, matches the not found error.
 There is no error reported when using it.
-Previously, no error was reported for an error on the `attr`.
-The error string will be different to the value for `(=)`, but will match `(!=)` - not equal.
-Now it does.
-Some fixes are needed to aviod the error.
+The error can be on both sides of the equation. `name = ${name}`

 ```
 ----------------------------------------------------------------
-Actor a . model.name !?
-Actor a . model.name &= test
+Actor a . model.name ?= test
 ----------------------------------------------------------------
 ```

-Here the `!?` match for no error and `&=` matches both.
-The `&` is done before the error checking, so there is no error and the match will fail for both.
+Here the `?=` match for if no error.

 ```
 ----------------------------------------------------------------
-Actor a . model.name ?
+Actor a . model.name ??
 Break
 Actor a . model.name = test
 ----------------------------------------------------------------